Platytrochozoa

 The Platytrochozoa are a proposed basal clade of spiralian animals as the sister group of the Gnathifera.
 The Platytrochozoa were divided into the Rouphozoa and the Lophotrochozoa.
 A more recent study suggests that the mesozoans also belong to this group of animals, as sister of the Rouphozoa.

 An alternative phylogeny was given in 2019, with a basal grouping of Mollusca and Entoprocta named Tetraneuralia, and a second grouping of Nemertea and Platyhelminthes named Parenchymia as sister of Annelida.
 In this proposal, Lophotrochozoa would become roughly synonymous with Platytrochozoa, and Rouphozoa would be unsupported.

+In the 2022 study the Platytrochozoa clade is not recovered at all; spiralians (in this case identical with the Lophotrochozoa according to its definition) are divided into "Platyzoa s.l." (traditional Platyzoa expanded to include Bryozoa and Mesozoa) and Trochozoa clades: